Palm Springs to Joshua Tree Day Trip Itinerary

 The Station

-While The Station was closed when we went, I’m adding it to this list because it’s supposed to be a great spot!
+While The Station was closed when we went, I’m adding it to this list because it’s an awesome spot.
+Once an old gas station, The Station is now a high-quality gift shop with unique items, cold beverages, and treats.

 Muffler Man